 The water feed isn’t stopping If water is constantly flowing into the tank, the likely culprit is the float valve.
 Check to see if it’s stuck.
 Lift it up and see if anything is blocking it from moving.
 If that’s not the case, check if the ball at the end is perforated and filled with water.
 In this case, you’ll need to replace it.
 If you still haven’t found the problem, the float valve washer is likely worn out and in need of replacing.

 Water is coming back up the outlet pipes If the issue is not with the float valve, then there is probably excess water coming from the outlet pipes.
 These are the pipes that lead water from the tank to your taps and hot water cylinder.
 The reason is a faulty mixer tap that’s connected to the mains water.
 The cold mains water can push the hot water back up the pipes, as it’s at a higher pressure, resulting in an overflowing tank.
 The easiest way to diagnose this is to check whether the overflow pipe is only leaking when you’re using the mixer tap.
 If you find that this is the problem, you’ll need to contact a professional to deal with it.
+Check this plumbing cost guide for prices to get a rough idea of how much you’d possibly pay for pipework.

 Central heating tank overflow pipe